You might be thinking:

 Pay close attention (and take notes!) to the four ways your data can help you achieve operational efficiency and faster response times.

-Focus on these and you’re on the best path to ensuring the safety of your guests for the long run.
+Focus on these and you’re on the best path to ensuring the safety of your customers for the long run.

-- Increased Guest Approval Results in Increased Guest Retention.
+- Increased Customer Approval Results in Increased Customer Retention

-Increased Guest Approval Results in Increased Guest Retention
+Increased Customer Approval Results in Increased Customer Retention

-Handling guest related concerns, issues or incidents several minutes sooner is what professionals are made of.
+Handling customer-related concerns, issues, or incidents several minutes sooner is what professionals are made of.

 It gets even better: